 Granted, investments that offer monthly dividends are a bit more rare than those that supply quarterly or yearly dividends, but they are out there.
 And REITs, or Real Estate Investment Trusts, are generally some of the more stable investment offerings around.
 The two of them together are like chocolate and peanut butter, or eggs and bacon, or, well, you get the idea.
 They just work well together.

-But in order to look at the benefits of monthly dividend REITs, it’s helpful to separate them, and find out what makes each part of the whole so darn
+But in order to look at the benefits of monthly dividend REITs, it’s helpful to separate them, and find out what makes each part of the whole so good for investors.

 Breaking down the benefits of dividends and REITs